din1376/AI-Airdrop/README.md

-# AI-Powered Token Airdrop Selector
+# POC of AI-Powered Token Airdrop Selector

 This project is an AI-powered application designed to determine user eligibility for a token airdrop based on on-chain transaction data.
 Built using Next.js and TypeScript for the frontend, and Starknet with Cairo for the smart contract, this application allows users to check their eligibility and claim tokens.